-It is not clear the appropriate timing for restarting oral anticoagulation therapy.
-(149)(150)The European AF guidelines stated that anticoagulation can be reinitiated after 4-8 weeks, especially when the cause of bleeding or the relevant risk factor (e.g. uncontrolled hypertension) has been treated, and that such treatment leads to fewer recurrent ischaemic strokes and lower mortality (4).
-Indeed, the available evidence suggests that anticoagulation could be safely restarted at least 4 weeks following ICH (25, 129, 130, 142, 151, 152), although individualization is needed given the heterogeneity of the ICH patient profile.
+The European Stroke Organisation guidelines for the management of spontaneous ICH do not provide firm recommendations about when to resume antithrombotic drugs after ICH but suggest not earlier than 14 days from the onset date (149).
+The American Heart Association/American Stroke Association guidelines for the management of spontaneous ICH suggest avoidance of OAC for at least 4 weeks after an ICH, in patients without mechanical heart valves (150).
+The European AF guidelines state that anticoagulation can be reinitiated after 4-8 weeks, especially when the cause of bleeding or the relevant risk factor (e.g. uncontrolled hypertension) has been treated, and that such treatment leads to fewer recurrent ischaemic strokes and lower mortality (4).
+Indeed, evidence suggests that anticoagulation could be safely restarted at least 4 weeks following ICH (25, 129, 130, 142, 151, 152), although individualization is definitely needed given the heterogeneity of the ICH patient profile.

-However, the resumption timing remains controversial (5).
-(153)In a study including AF patients with history of ICH, the initiation of anticoagulation at least 2 weeks after an index ICH was associated with improved clinical outcomes if the anticoagulation with VKAs was maintained optimal (i.e. TTR ≥60%) (154).
-(155)A nationwide observational study of Swedish AF patients suggests that anticoagulant treatment may be initiated 7 to 8 weeks after first-ever ICH to optimize the benefit from treatment and minimize risk (156).
-Similarly, a meta-analysis of observational studies found that resuming anticoagulation reduces the risk of ischaemic stroke without increasing the risk of ICH, with a median time to resumption of 10-39 days (138).
+However, the timing of resumption remains controversial (5).
+In a retrospective analysis of AF patients with ICH, DOACs were resumed at a median of 11 days after ICH onset.
+Functional outcomes were better in patients with OAC resumption, and even higher in patients with earlier resumption (153).
+In a study including AF patients with history of ICH, the initiation of OAC at least 2 weeks after an index ICH was associated with improved clinical outcomes if the anticoagulation with VKAs was maintained optimal (i.e. TTR ≥60%) (154).
+Also, an analysis of Medicare Claims Data showed that among AF patients who survived an ICH, 69% reinitiated OAC within 6 weeks of the event, without differences in thromboembolic events between post-ICH OAC use and non-use.
+Importantly, post-ICH OAC use was associated with a lower risk of recurrent ICH and all-cause mortality compared with non-OAC use (155).
+A nationwide observational study of Swedish AF patients suggests that anticoagulant treatment may be initiated 7 to 8 weeks after first-ever ICH to optimize the benefit from treatment and minimize risk (156).
+Similarly, a meta-analysis of observational studies found that resuming OAC reduces the risk of ischaemic stroke without increasing the risk of ICH, with a median time to resumption of 10-39 days (138).
 A later timing of 10 weeks has also been proposed (157) (Table 1).

 Even among different professionals there are disparate opinions.
-For example, in a survey performed including members of the International Society on Thrombosis and Haemostasis, Canadian Stroke Consortium, NAVIGATE-ESUS trial investigators and American Association of Neurological Surgeons, 21.4% preferred to re-start oral anticoagulation after 1-3 weeks of ICH, while 25.3% opted to start after 1-3 months.
+In a survey performed including members of the International Society on Thrombosis and Haemostasis, Canadian Stroke Consortium, NAVIGATE-ESUS trial investigators and American Association of Neurological Surgeons, 21.4% preferred to re-start oral anticoagulation after 1-3 weeks of ICH, while 25.3% opted to start after 1-3 months.
 Neurosurgery respondents preferred earlier oral anticoagulation resumption compared to stroke neurologists or thrombosis experts (158).

-The absence of solid evidence whether resuming or not oral anticoagulation and the optimal timing is related –at least in part– to the exclusion of patients with previous ICH from the randomized trials comparing DOACs with VKAs.
-Nevertheless, ongoing studies such as RESTART (REstart or STop Antithrombotics Randomised Trial) SoSTART (Start Or STop Anticoagulants Randomised Trial) (159), APACHE-AF (Apixaban versus Antiplatelet drugs or no antithrombotic drugs after anticoagulation-associated intraCerebral HaEmorrhage in patients with Atrial Fibrillation) (160, 161)and PRESTIGE-AF (PREvention of STroke in Intracerebral hemorrhaGE survivors with Atrial Fibrillation) (162)(163) trials, will provide stronger evidence about the appropriate management of antithrombotic therapy following an ICH.
+The absence of solid evidence whether resuming or not OAC and the optimal timing is related –at least in part– to the exclusion of patients with previous ICH from the randomized trials comparing DOACs with VKAs.
+Nevertheless, ongoing studies such as the SoSTART (Start Or STop Anticoagulants Randomised Trial) (159), APACHE-AF (Apixaban versus Antiplatelet drugs or no antithrombotic drugs after anticoagulation-associated intraCerebral HaEmorrhage in patients with Atrial Fibrillation) (160, 161) PRESTIGE-AF (PREvention of STroke in Intracerebral hemorrhaGE survivors with Atrial Fibrillation) (162), and ENRICH-AF (EdoxabaN foR IntraCranial Hemorrhage Survivors With Atrial Fibrillation) (163) trials, will provide stronger evidence about the appropriate management of antithrombotic therapy following an ICH (Table 2).

 Other non-pharmacological strategies: left atrial appendage occlusion